richsalz/draft-rsalz-dbrg-speck-wap-wep/draft-rsalz-drbg-speck-wap-wep.md

 It is hard to get good public review of patented cryptography, unless there is a strongly compelling need.
-For example, decades ago RSA was the only practial public-key mechanism available.
+For example, decades ago RSA was the only practial public-key mechanism available and it was therefore studied pretty extensively.

 Part of the concern about patented cryptography is that the patent-holder has every incentive to provide that their system is good, while the rest of the world generally has little interest in proving that their commercial venture is bad.
 Examples of this
 include:

-* Algebraic Eraser, presented at IETF-xx (XXX reference), and since then has had a number of effective attacks.
+* Algebraic Eraser, prior to its presentation at IETF-xx, received little public interest.

+* There is not a great deal of study about NTRU.

+Both of these items are "lattice cryptography" and that might also be a reason for lack of review; the field might not have much interest yet.

 * XXX STILL MORE NEEDED